airjoshb/go-to-step-one/site/content/_index.md

 ---
-title: Start where you are at, then begin again.
+title: Start where you are at, and begin again.
 subtitle: Joshua is passionate about making life better.
 image: go-to-step-one.jpg
 blurb: